Introduction to Rust Library

 - Setting up the project is the first step in building a library in any programming language.

-- The meaning of setting up a project means what the user is aspiring to build.
+- The meaning of setting up a project is what the user is aspiring to build.

-- We have to make use of the command new –lib project name to set up our project as a library.
+- We have to use the command new –lib project name to set up our project as a library.

-- Once the command is executed, a library will be set up consisting of src package and Cargo. toml file.
+- Once you execute the command, the library will include the src package and Cargo. toml file.

-- rs is present in src package as we are building a library crate.
+- rs is present in the src package as we are building a library crate.

-- The second step to build a crate is to write the code or functionality in which we are going to write the code to create a library.
+- The second step to build a crate is to write the code or functionality in which we will write the code to create a library.

 - Access to the Crates Registry requires following certain steps.